UniqueNetwork/marketplace-docker/README.md

 MatcherContractAddress=5H7XmZ2e3urCwYNLScQryN51xDvqjvUeLG6ffDDEz6NmyTbZ
 UniqueEndpoint=ws://localhost:9944/

-5. Set escrow address as an admin to the Matcher contract
+5. Set escrow address as an admin in the Matcher contract

 ### Mint Backend

 1. Create collection (collection).
-Set collection admin (admin's seed phrase will be saved in .env file later)
+Set collection admin (admin's seed phrase will be saved in .env file)

-2. Set MINT_ADMIN_SEED in .env file to contain the collection admin
+2. Set MINT_ADMIN_SEED in .env file to contain the collection admin seed

 3. Set the MINT_COLLECTION_ID in .env file: Id of this collection